How to List Services Using Systemctl Command in Linux [3 Easy Methods]

 TL;DR

-To list services using systemctl command, you can try following methods:
+To Linux list services using systemctl command, you can try following methods:

-1. Listing All Active Services: List all currently active services on your Linux system with systemctl list-units --type=service --state=active.
+2. Listing All Active Services: See all currently active services by running systemctl list-units --type=service --state=active.

-2. Listing Inactive Services: List all inactive services on your Linux system with systemctl list-units --type=service --state=inactive.
+3. Listing Inactive Services: Identify all inactive services on your system with systemctl list-units --type=service --state=inactive.

-3. Filtering Services by Status and Unit Type: Filter services based on their status (active, inactive, or failed) and their unit type (service, socket, device) with systemctl list-units --type=service --state=failed.
+4. Filtering Services by Status and Unit Type: Filter services based on their status (active, inactive, or failed) and unit type using systemctl list-units --type=service --state=failed.

 Continue reading the guide below to learn different methods to list services using systemctl command, advanced techniques, benefits of using the systemctl command, and common errors that can occur while listing.